SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 Lively offers three BTE hearing aid models: Lively 2 Lite, Lively 2 Plus, and Lively 2 Pro.
 Its hearing aids feature directional microphones for noise reduction, automatic and manual programs, feedback control, and enough adjustment channels to allow Lively's audiologists to expertly match the shape and severity of your hearing loss.

-Lively's hearing aids also offer direct stereo streaming with Apple devices and most Android devices, which means you can stream calls, music, audio from Netflix shows, and more directly to your hearing aids.
+Lively's nearly invisible hearing aids also feature direct stereo streaming with Apple devices and most Android devices, which means you can stream calls, music, audio from Netflix shows, and more directly to your hearing aids.
 It's a great feature, especially for older adults who enjoy listening to music while they exercise or commute.
 A handy chart on the company's website makes checking compatibility a breeze.

 Pro Tip: Check out Lively's compatibility page to see if your smartphone is compatible with the devices' direct streaming features.

 Below, we'll take a brief look at Lively's hearing aid models.

 The Lively 2 Lite provides good speech clarity and noise reduction, so the devices are great for everyday listening.
 This is Lively's only model that relies on disposable hearing aid batteries.
 If you have a limited budget or you don't want to deal with recharging your hearing aids, then this pair is a solid option.

 At only $1,195 per pair, Lively 2 Lite is the company's most affordable offering.
 Pay as low as $39 per month with a monthly financing plan.
 These battery-powered hearing aids also come with the Lively Bundle and a one-year supply of batteries.